 Dazzling, colorless diamonds have been the hallmark of a traditional engagement rings for years, but tradition is turning a corner.
 Diamond-less alternative engagement rings are leaving their mark and pushing diamonds out of the spotlight to become a new favorite engagement centerpiece.

 Rubies, sapphires, morganite, pearls, clear sparkling moissanite and other regal gems now hold court where diamonds once reigned supreme.
 And the result?
-Pure elegance and amazing style!
+Non-diamond engagement rings with pure elegance and amazing style!
 Choose your birthstone, a gem in your favorite hue or just something completely unique to craft an engagement ring that wows…without diamonds.

 These 10 rings prove that the most romantic and breathtakingly beautiful engagement rings don’t need traditional diamonds to work their magic!

 Gems of the sea, pearls have been treasured for centuries.
 These beautiful beads come in a variety of colors like blush and black, but we love the traditional milky hue of a white pearl.
 As the light hits this exquisite gemstone, colors emerge to impart pale pinks and other subtle shades.

 A pearl is classic, yes, but it’s also a rare centerpiece for an engagement ring.
 Choose a pearl that flatters your hand—go big, small or in-between—and set your pearl solo.
 This pearl solitaire ring features a classic white pearl set within a hammered platinum band.

 Why choose one shade for your engagement ring when you can select a row of colors?
 Play with color to create your own design.
 This antique-inspired ring features a center sapphire bordered by yellow topaz and rubies.
 For a hint of fire, tiny sparkling diamonds hide within the inside of the band.